rookieCookies/CreateFile/README.md

 - First of all, import FileManager.class and ManagedFile.class to your project
 - After that create a global field with type FileManager in your main class
 - On enable, create a new instance of the FileManager class, and assign it to the field you created
+- Adding saveAll() function on disable is recommended to make sure all the files on the Hard Drive is updated
 ```java
 private static FileManager fileManager;
 ```